praekelt/django-multicore/README.rst

 In general the code scales nearly linearly if you don't access the database.
 Multicore itself adds about 5 milliseconds overhead on my machine.

+Multicore and Gunicorn
+**********************

+Django is typically run as a WSGI server in a production environment and it pre-forks to a user-defined number of Gunicorn workers.
+Each Gunicorn worker will also get its own pool of multicore workers so you end up with many more Python processes.
+It's not possible to make all the Gunicorn workers use the multicore worker pool from the master Django process because we use memory mapping for inter process communications, not pipes.

+In practice this is not a problem - performance remains very good.